sveltia/sveltia-cms/README.md

 - Tackling as many [issues reported to Netlify/Decap CMS](https://github.com/decaporg/decap-cms/issues) as possible (so far 75+ of them have been effectively solved in Sveltia CMS, with the goal of reaching 100 by GA)
 - Implementing our own enhancement ideas

 At this point **we hope to ship version 1.0 in Q3 2024**.
-Check our [release notes](https://github.com/sveltia/sveltia-cms/releases) for updates!
+Check our [release notes](https://github.com/sveltia/sveltia-cms/releases) for updates.

 ## Features

-We are working hard to create a **much better alternative to Netlify CMS** and Decap CMS by improving everything.
+We are working hard to create a **significantly better alternative to Netlify CMS** and Decap CMS by improving everything.
 Here’s what makes Sveltia CMS different.
 Look how serious we are!

 ### Compatible with Netlify/Decap CMS